 For Gals and Guys

-Here’s the thing: I have found that the female solution using the Freshette with the bottle also works for guys– even better than the bottle alone.
+By the way, I have found that the female solution using the Freshette with the bottle also works for guys– even better than the bottle alone.
 That’s just me sayin’ from lots of experiences.

 There is one more item that improves the odds of aiming accurately.
 Get a “chandelier” for your tent – ok, how about a hanging mini-light.
 Most tents have a loop in their ceiling about mid-tent through which you can hang a mini light.
 Such a light makes a lot of things easier in the tent once it is dark out.
 It is a great substitute for wearing your headlamp on your head.
 That lighting is very directional, whereas the hanging mini-light casts a diffuse pattern of light in the tent.